mmontalbo/grim_rust/grim_telemetry_common/README.md

 For the wider Lua API goals and telemetry background, see `docs/lua_native_api.md`.

+## Sequence numbers

+Each telemetry line carries two counters:

+- `seq` counts events within the tagged stream (`raw` or `semantic`).
+- `log_seq` is the overall emission order across all streams.

+Viewers prefer the stream-specific `seq` so raw and semantic numbering stay independent.

 Origin and handle helpers in `src/trace_utils.rs` are shared by the engine host and retail shim; use `is_runtime_frame` as the baseline skip list and `caller_origin_fields`/`origin_fields_for_ptr` to avoid diverging caller